bloomi5/custom_containers/docs/docker-swarm-bloomi5.md

 - Doploy this with portainer.
 - Add env.
 - Add Stack -> sales -> copy paste the compose/erpnext-multi-bloomi5.yml -> Deploy.
+- In erpnext-multi-bloomi5.yml in the frontend service, Under labels, HTTP and HTTPS routers keep only as no of sites you have.

 > Here instead of `SITES` use `SITE1`, `SITE2`, ... , for multiple sites.